xthekrakenx/gradient-timezones/readme.md

 ## About Gradient Timezones

 This tool shows a variety of timezones in various gradients.
 This tool was inspired by the Chrome plugin: [Figure it Out](https://chrome.google.com/webstore/detail/figure-it-out/lialghmkggocekkpjbnoacohodmckfke?hl=en-US).
 It makes a great local home page and is written in HTML/JavaScript using css/bootstrap for stylizing.
+The tool is complete in the sense that it works/provides me with the view that I need for my job.
+To get the "ideal view" - you will need to set your computer time to Central Standard Time.
+The groundwork however is there to expand out & customize for your particular requirements/needs.

 ## Why This Tool Exists